rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-015/index.md

 - Fixed, mechanical and spring joints
 - Broad phase

-All of the above listed features are supported in both 2D and 3D.
+All of the above-listed features are supported in both 2D and 3D.

 [physme]: https://github.com/walterpie/physme